 There are all sorts of ways to see Scotland; you can take a bus tour, catch a train, hire a bike – but nothing quite beats a long walk.
-Taking a coastal walk in Scotland is not only a good way to see the sights, but fresh air and exercise are great for your well-being – and there is no air quite as fresh as Scottish sea air!
+Taking a coastal walk in Scotland is not only a good way to see the sights, but fresh air and exercise are great for your wellbeing – and there is no air quite as fresh as Scottish sea air!
 So read on, fasten up your walking boots and have your camera at the ready, because here are some of the best coastal walks Scotland has to offer.

 1. Eshaness Cliffs